tedneward/Azgaarnoth/Classes/Feats.md

 * Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
 If the attack hits, you add +10 to the attack’s damage.

 ## Healer
+You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
+You gain the following benefits:

+* When you use a healer's kit to stabilize a dying creature, that creature also regains 1 hit point.
+* As an action. you can spend one use of a healer's kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
+The creature can't regain hit points from this feat again until it finishes a short or long rest.

 ## Heavily Armored
+*Prerequisite: Proficiency with medium armor*

+You have trained to master the use of heavy armor, gaining the following benefits:

+* Increase your Strength score by 1, to a maximum of 20.
+* You gain proficiency with heavy armor.

 ## Heavy Armor Master
+*Prerequisite: Proficiency with heavy armor*

+You can use your armor to deflect strikes that would kill others.
+You gain the following benefits:

+* Increase your Strength score by 1, to a maximum of 20.
+* While you are wearing heavy armor, bludgeoning, piercing, and slashing damage that you take from nonmagical weapons is reduced by 3.

 ## Historian
 Your study of history rewards you with the following benefits: